Use this view to control the protection options of Folder Guard. This view contains the following areas:

 If selected, this option causes Folder Guard to enable the hot key for any user who may log in to the computer.
 If this option is cleared then the hot key is enabled only for the primary user of the computer.
 (That is, the user who has installed Folder Guard software, usually the administrator.)

-If selected, this option causes Folder Guard to display an icon on the notification area of the Windows task bar (near the system clock).
+If selected, this option causes Folder Guard to display its notification icon.

 If selected, this option causes Folder Guard to display the popup "balloons" or the "fly-by" notifications every time the protection is paused or resumed, or when a password-protected folder is locked or unlocked.
 Clear this option if you don't want to see such notifications.